muratk5n/thirdwave/en/README.md

 computes a derivative for it.
 Can help running sensitivity analysis for existing code base without changing the underlying code.

-LLNL: "DOE funds LLNL project to improve differentiation of extreme-scale science applications"
+"DOE funds LLNL project to improve differentiation of extreme-scale science applications"

 ---